DKrawczyk/DKrawczyk/README.md

 <h4>I'm looking for new opportunities to improve my skills. :books:
-Actually I'm looking for a job, where I can expand my pogrammer abilities so I would be glad to join into your team :raising_hand_man:.</h4>
+Actually, I'm looking for a job, where I can expand my programmer abilities so I would be glad to join your team :raising_hand_man:.</h4>

 I'm a diver :diving_mask:, husband :house: and the best developer :grin:!